 How Much Money Do You Need to Retire Comfortably?

 For a long time, $1 million was considered the amount required to retire comfortably.
-However, depending on the state you live in, that amount can last for anywhere between 11 and 25 years.
+However, depending on the state you live in, that amount can last for a different period.

+What is the best state to retire in?
 If you live and work in Mississippi, we have some excellent news for you.
-According to the latest data, in the Magnolia State, this sum will last for 25 years, 11 months, and 30 days.
-Apart from Mississippi, other states where your dollar will last for at least 24 years are Oklahoma, Michigan, Arkansas, and Alabama.
+According to the latest data, this sum will last for 23 years, two months, and two days in Mississippi.
+So it may be the best state to retire in.

-In contrast to a million’s longevity in these five states, the numbers are quite different in Hawaii, even though three Hawaiian islands are considered among the best places to retire.
-On average, your dollar will last 11 years, 8 months, and 20 days in Hawaii.
+In contrast to a million’s longevity in these states, the numbers are pretty different in Hawaii.
+And that’s although three Hawaiian islands are considered among the best places to retire.
+On average, your dollar will last ten years and three months in Hawaii.